notthetup/blog/_posts/2006-10-24-and-the-penguins-will-rule-the-world.md

 ---
 title: And the Penguins will rule the world!!
 categories:
- - Cool Stuff
  - Tech
 ---

-Personally, I see this to be the future.. **Penguins will rule the world!**
+Personally, I see this to be the future. **Penguins will rule the world!**

 ![Tux!](http://www.home.unix-ag.org/simon/penguin/penguin.png)